xcart/xcart-docs/_pages/kb_en/modules/bundle_products.md

 ![in-bundle.png]({{site.baseurl}}/attachments/ref_1nuTw4Kc/in-bundle.png)

-When a bundle is ordered the quantity in stock is updated for all its components.
+When a bundle is ordered the quantity in stock is updated for all its components simultaneously.
 If any of the components is out of stock customers won’t be able to buy the bundle.

-In addition to the product details page a customer will see a list of products included in the bundle on the cart page and in the invoice:
+When making an order a customer will see a list of products included in the bundle on the cart page and in the invoice:

 <div class="ui stackable two column grid">
   <div class="column" markdown="span"><i>Cart page</i>![cus-cart-page.png]({{site.baseurl}}/attachments/ref_1nuTw4Kc/cus-cart-page.png)</div>